New Physics in $b\to s\ell\ell$ anomalies and its implications for the complementary neutral current decays: Introduction

-As there is no unique solution and many new scenarios are piling up due to recently emerging NP patterns in global fit analyses, it is particularly important to discriminate between different possible scenarios and to devise methods to further confirm or constrain patterns of NP.
-For that, on the experimental side, one requires more precise determinations of the already measured observables, with different experimental setups, along with checking new additional observables.
-While on the theory side, one can improve the calculations of hadronic contributions or construct new observables, with limited sensitivity to hadronic uncertainties, either in the already existing decays or in the complementary processes induced by the same quark level $b\to s \ell^+\ell^-$ transitions.
-In this work, we consider theoretically clean LFUV observables in complementary channels and kinematical regions, and analyze the implications of the different NP scenarios proposed in the recent global analyses.
-The list of decay channels induced by the $b\to s \ell^+\ell^-$ transition is long, and the LFUV ratios in a number of decay channels have been studied \cite{Wang:2017mrd,Huang:2018rys,Dutta:2019wxo} based on the previous data.
+As there is no unique solution and many new scenarios are piling up due to the recently emerging NP patterns in global fit analyses, it is particularly important to discriminate between different possible scenarios and to devise methods to further confirm or constrain patterns of NP \cite{Kumbhakar:2018uty,Alok:2020bia}.
+One way is to consider the complementary channels induced by the same quark level $b\to s \ell^+\ell^-$ transitions, and analyze the implications of the different NP scenarios for the theoretically clean LFUV ratios in different kinematical regions.
+The list of decay channels induced by the $b\to s \ell^+\ell^-$ transition is long, and the LFUV ratios in a number of decay channels have been studied \cite{Hiller:2014ula,Wang:2017mrd,Huang:2018rys,Dutta:2019wxo} based on the previous data.
 In the present study, we consider the most recent experimental results and restrict to seven exclusive channels $M_{in}\to M_{f} \ell^+\ell^-$, with $M_{in}=B, B_s, \Lambda_b$ and $M_{f}=f_0, K_0^{\ast}, K, K^{\ast}, \phi, K_1, \Lambda$.
 We study these channels in the model independent effective Hamiltonian approach by employing the helicity formalism.
-The theoretical analysis of LFUV observables in complementary hadronic decays can help to distinguish and further strengthen the emerging NP patterns along with providing interesting cross checks.
+The theoretical analysis of LFUV observables in complementary hadronic decays, along with providing additional tests of LFU, similar to being performed in $R_K$ and $R_{K^{\ast}}$, can help to distinguish and further strengthen some of the emerging NP patterns in the global fit analyses, before going on to build the accurate NP models accommodating the $B$ decay anomalies \cite{Alonso:2017bff,Alonso:2017uky,Duan:2018akc}.